Skip to main content

 Training

-A key component of Project Cal-Well is to deliver Youth Mental Health First Aid (YMHFA) training to district and school staff statewide, at no cost.
-YMHFA is a research-based curriculum created upon the medical first aid model.
+Youth Mental Health First Aid (YMHFA) is a research-based curriculum based on a medical first aid model.
 It is designed to provide parents, family members, caregivers, teachers, school staff, neighbors, and other caring adults with skills to help a school-age child or youth who may be experiencing emotional distress, the onset of a mental illness, addiction challenge or who may be in crisis.
 YMHFA participants learn to recognize signs and symptoms of children and youth in emotional distress, initiate and offer help, and connect the youth to professional care through a five-step action plan.

 This no cost training is currently delivered virtually through two hours of self-paced learning and five and a half hours of instructor-led training.
 The training can be delivered in evenings, weekends, and is also available in Spanish.